AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

    0.0.0.0/0 deny
    ```

-1. Click **Save**.

-The branch redeploys to update the environment security and settings.
-Adobe recommends testing your environments after completing security settings.
+1. Click **[!UICONTROL Save]**.
+This redeploys the environment to update security and settings.
+Adobe recommends testing the environment after completing security settings.